ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 *"Good boy,"* she coos.

-During the pause in Sloane's explanation, Maiselle's gaze drifts to Dain's throat again, her brow furrowing slightly before her eyes widen with realization.
+During the pause in Sloane's explanation, Maiselle's stare falls to Dain's throat again, her brow furrowing slightly before her eyes widen with realization.
 She looks at Sloane, then back at Dain's throat again before cocking her head to the side.

-"Thoirt and Cath are bonded," Sloane announces, blinking when Sven casts a sound shield across the door.
+"Thoirt and Cath are bonded," Sloane announces, blinking when Sven casts a sound shield across the door, "It's better to work with it than against before anything else I'm going to mention."

-The flier looks directly at Dain with a shocked expression and his inky black eyebrows lifted.
+Sven looks directly at Dain with a shocked expression and his inky black eyebrows lifted, his mouth drops open slowly, while Catriona's forms sentences they definitely would've been just fine without,

+"That's way more than fucking Dain.
+How the hell have you two been hiding that?"
+She practically snarls, voice low enough for him to hear clearly and for Imogen to crease her brows further at while Sloane stammers ahead of her.

 Sloane continues, "But before this happened Dain and I—"

-"Sloane, do you have any fucking idea—" Imogen cuts in,
+"Sloane, do you have any fucking idea—" Imogen cuts in, eyes nearly protruding a full inch out of their sockets,

 "Mo, *listen* to me!"

+Imogen puts a hand up, cutting her off again, "You need to go back to Basgaith immediately, Sloane."

-She straightens out her back and juts her chin out, head lifting to give Imogen an indignant glare.
+Sloane straightens out her back and juts her chin out, head lifting to give Imogen an indignant glare.

-She might as well have stomped her foot and pouted too, she's so damned cute.
+She might as well have stomped her foot and pouted too, she's so damned cute Dain thinks, stupidly.

 "We kind of—"

-Maiselle throws her arms and hands out facing Dain, "Your *neck,* it was Mairi?!
-Is that why she wasn't at muster?"
+Maiselle throws her arms and hands out facing Dain, "Your neck; it was Mairi?!
+Is that why she wasn't at formation?"

 "What?"
 Dain groans before the memories of Maiselle asking about the hickeys on his neck smack into him so hard he nearly gets whiplash, "Maiselle... now is the wrong time."

 "There's no way, you guys hate each other."
-Maiselle gawks, eyes bouncing from Sloane, then back to him, "And you're her Wingleader."
+Maiselle gawks, eyes bouncing from Sloane, then back to him, "And you're her *Wingleader.*"

 "Hate fucking someone is so much better than just hating someone.
 Isn't this such a comedic parallel of Sorrengail and Riorson at this point."
 Catriona purrs from the chaise.

 The color fades away from Imogen's face and Sloane's panic booms so vividly in the bond, the braiding magic in their pathway separates into a fine mist,

-"He's sleeping with you?"
-Imogen gasps.
+"He's sleeping with you?
+You're sleeping with him?"
+Imogen gasps, eyes tracking commentary with a deepening glint of disgust as more is said.

 Sloane shuffles next to Imogen, "Look he didn't proposition me or anything; I wanted it, *I* fucked *him.*"